SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

 \subsection{Human-Object Interaction Priors}

-SMP can be applied not only to locomotion patterns but also to model \emph{interaction priors} that jointly capture both character and object motions.
-Given a human-object interaction (HOI) dataset, we train an unconditional HOI diffusion model $f(\rvx^i_\mathrm{char}, \rvx^i_\mathrm{obj})$, which simultaneously learns the dynamics of the character motion $\rvx_\mathrm{char}$ and the object motion $\rvx_\mathrm{obj}$.
-The object motion is represented by its rotation and position, both expressed in the character’s local coordinate frame.
-The prior reward $r^{\mathrm{prior}}_t$ is computed following the same procedure described in \Cref{alg:SMP} to evaluate the naturalness of character–object interaction dynamics.
-We demonstrate that the score-matching interaction prior, when combined with task rewards, effectively guides policies to accomplish complex, multi-stage tasks, where the agent can walk toward a box, pick it up, and carry it to an arbitrary target location, with natural, coordinated, and physically faithful motions.
+To demonstrate the effectiveness of our system beyond locomotion tasks, we apply SMP to create \emph{interaction priors} that jointly capture both character and object motions.
+Given a human-object interaction (HOI) dataset, we train an unconditional HOI diffusion model $f(\rvx^i_\mathrm{char}, \rvx^i_\mathrm{obj})$, which jointly models the distribution of character motions $\rvx_\mathrm{char}$ and object motions $\rvx_\mathrm{obj}$.
+The object's motion is represented by its rotation and position, both expressed in the character’s local coordinate frame.
+The prior reward $r^{\mathrm{prior}}_t$ is computed following the same procedure described in \Cref{alg:SMP} to evaluate the naturalness of character–object interactions.
+This object-interaction SMP is combined with task rewards to train policies to accomplish complex, multi-stage \emph{Object Carry} tasks, where the agent walks to a box, picks it up, and then carries it to an arbitrary target location.
+The learned policy is able to successfully perform this task using natural, and coordinated whole-body manipulation skills.

+We also demonstrate that a \emph{Stair Traversal} policy can be trained using an interaction prior constructed from an unconditional human–scene interaction diffusion model.
+The position and orientation of the staircase are encoded in the character’s local coordinate frame and jointly modeled by the diffusion model.
+As shown in \Cref{fig:stairs}, the resulting policy enables the character to climb up and down the staircase with natural motions and stable foot contacts.